apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### Dezember 16th, 2022: Apache Jackrabbit FileVault Package Maven Plugin 1.3.2 released
+Jackrabbit FileVault Package Maven Plugin 1.3.2 is current stable release of the package Maven Plugin.
+See the [downloads](downloads.html#vltplg) page for more details.

 #### December 8th, 2022: Apache Jackrabbit 2.21.14 released
 Apache Jackrabbit 2.21.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the